Best 7 Tips on How to Make WordPress Secure from Hackers

 A hacked website can harm your business revenue and reputation in the market.
 Scammers can steal your valuable information and install the malicious program to your website, that is why WordPress security is important to run your business smoothly.

 In this post, we are providing you essential tips on how to make WordPress secure from hackers.
 Let’s read on to find out:

 Keep Strong Passwords

 Passwords act as the first-line defense against hackers.
 Most of the hackers initially try to guess your passwords to gain a smooth entrance to your database.
 You can also take the help of a password tracking tool to keep track of all your passwords.

 You should not use the same password for every account on the internet as the right guess of scammer can be dangerous for every account.
 Always use a combination of letters, numbers, and symbols to create a robust and uncrackable password.

 Avoid Use of Nulled Themes

 You should avoid the use of nulled themes as it also falls under the WordPress security checklist.
 Nulled themes are cracked versions of premium themes, which contain malicious codes.
 These codes can be harmful to your site.

 Premium themes provide a more professional look to a website and come with more customizable options than a free theme.
-These themes are developed by highly skilled creators and are tested to pass multiple WordPress check to secure your website.
+These themes are developed by highly skilled creators and are tested to pass multiple WordPress checks to secure your website from hackers.